 It was drive and passion (and of course money and time) that were required to bring light and comfort to the property.
 Opening windows, whitewashing dark ceilings, replacing dark floors and plastering the dark stony rooms that were the reality of the house.

 What a privilege and an adventure it was working on such a property!
 Decorated by an artist, the discerning eye will detect the quality of the interior at a glance—seeing beyond the image into the sensation of being here.

-Conceived as a live-in Gallery; a place to live Tuscany, to paint and to enjoy views and art, our vision was realised by local architect Marcello Bartolozzi, who was able to bring to life the dramatic opening of of space that we desired.
+Conceived as a live-in Gallery; a place to experience Tuscany, to paint and to enjoy views and art, our vision was realized by local architect Marcello Bartolozzi, who was able to bring to life the dramatic opening of space that we desired.

-A big part was to was to open the whole of the ground floor—uniting the two main rooms (ex cow stalls) on the ground floor, giving a huge open space.
-Also upstairs, to achieve additional light and drama with height, the removal of the tower room floor to give huge height to the central space on the first floor, and to create a viewing gallery in glass and iron within the tower from which one can enjoy a 360 degree view over the hills and villages out to the Apennine Mountains.
-This was the work of Roberto Cini, master carpenter from Sinalunga.
+A big part was to open the whole of the ground floor—uniting the two main rooms (ex cow stalls + Granary on the ground floor) to make a huge open space.
+Upstairs, to achieve additional light and drama, the dovecot floor was removed, to give huge height to the central space.
+Within the dovecot, we created a viewing gallery in glass and iron, with views over the hills and villages.
+The Gallery was the work of Roberto Cini, Local Master Carpenter, from Sinalunga.